meken/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 - *Mood / Color Palette* (e.g. film noir)
 - *Target Audience* (e.g. 20-35 year old farmers)

-These characteristics will guide all the visuals we create for the product.
+These characteristics will guide all the visuals we create for the ad.

+Create a description of the **product**.
+This description needs to be detailed enough so that we can achieve consistency of the Cymbal Pod from shot to shot in the ad.

 Next, create a description of your **protagonist** who is the main character of your ad.
 This description needs to be detailed enough so that we can achieve consistency from shot to shot in the ad.